 How long have you been with DPS?

-I’ve been with DPS since January 2007, so that makes it close to 15 years.
+I’ve been with DPS since January 2007, so that makes it 15 years.
 I was fresh in Australia at the time (having recently moved here from Canada with my family) and this was the first job I applied for, so things worked out pretty well.

 What is your role?

 I work as our typesetter, graphic designer and desktop publisher.

 I’m currently doing work for our Disability Support Guide for Eastern Australia and our Aged Care Guide for Victoria.
 I’ve just finished all the design work on our Aged Care Guide for Tasmania.
 My normal day involves working in a desktop publishing program and gathering content from the editorial team, client services, and the website so that I can compile it all into the book, as well as for the tables that go in the back of the guide.
 I also check and create advertisements for clients that are advertising in our publication and make sure the publications are print ready.